superbeppe98/the-web-developer-bootcamp/README.md

 # The-Web-Developer-Bootcamp
-List of exercise during "The Web Developer Bootcamp"
+A list of exercise for "The Web Developer Bootcamp"